By Becky Dimock / Edited by Samantha Bellerose, B.Ed, Dip.Dance (Performing Arts)

 If there’s still old information posted when you start planning, email the dance department and ask.

-I recommend that you find the email address for an actual faculty member instead of contacting the [email protected] address, since some of those generic addresses are not well-monitored.
+I recommend that you find the email address for an actual faculty member instead of contacting the info@xxx address, since some of those generic addresses are not well-monitored.

 You should be able to have your spreadsheet pretty much filled by the end of the first month of school.

 7. Things you can do to get a head start

 If you want to get a real jump-start, you can assume that your dancer will need to choreograph a piece for at least one college (over half of the schools we looked at required a 2 or 3 min self-choreographed solo), and have them start working on it during the summer holidays before school starts.
 Have a look at what the requirements were for the previous year and talk to their dance teacher so the routine has the elements colleges will be looking for.

 The second thing you can do is already have your list of colleges ready prior to the start of the school year.
 This will put you well ahead and set up ready for the whole process!